 Unfortunately, surgery can reduce the range of motion in the back, and multiple surgeries are often times necessary.
 Surgery can cause a number of complications, like rod displacement.
 Surgery for scoliosis uses rods to bind two or more vertebrae together, and when one of these rods comes loose another surgery may be needed.
 Rod displacement happens in about 5% of patients, so it is by no means uncommon.
 Infection can also happen, and it is believed to occur in about 1 to 2 % of patients.
 Pseudarthrosis may also occur when the bones don’t react as expected to the surgery, and this may happen in up to 5% of cases.
 Nerve damage also happens, although much less frequently.
-None the less, nerve damage can cause devastated effects, like paraplegia or numbness in the legs.
-Scoliosis is a condition that has existed throughout history, but despite this the treatment options are limited and can be met with failure.
-Because of this alternative scoliosis treatments and non-surgical scoliosis correction are often sought to help straighten the curved or rotated spine.
+Nonetheless, nerve damage can cause devastating effects, such as paraplegia or numbness in the legs.
+Scoliosis is a condition that has existed throughout history, but despite this, the treatment options are limited and can be met with failure.
+Because of this, alternative scoliosis treatments and non-surgical scoliosis correction are often sought to help straighten the curved or rotated spine.

 Modern scoliosis treatments are commonly met with pain, ridicule, discomfort and – most importantly – a complete lack of results.
 These factors combined with a lack of growth within the scoliosis field have lead many to seek alternative scoliosis treatments.
 Alternative scoliosis treatments may provide various benefits that can be found in the antiquated treatments that are used today.
 Whether you’re looking for help with a mild case of scoliosis or seek non surgical scoliosis treatments, an alternative scoliosis correction could help.
 Click HERE for more information about alternative scoliosis correction methods.

 With our unique ‘Breakthrough’ Intensive Care Treatment at the Scoliosis Correction Centers, we are continually researching and improving the latest innovations in successful alternative scoliosis therapy.